reconhub/covid19hub/README.md

 # RECON COVID-19 Hub

-Welcome to the RECON COVID-19 hub, a platform for improving COVID-19 analytics resources in R by bringing together infectious disease modellers, epidemiologists and advanced R users.
+Welcome to the *RECON COVID-19 hub*, a platform for improving COVID-19 analytics resources in R by bringing together infectious disease modellers, epidemiologists and R developers.
 This platform is intended as a repository for identifying and centralising outstanding R development tasks relevant to the COVID-19 response, which can then be taken on by the wider R community.

-This github page is a temporary platform while a fully fledged website is under development; please read the instructions below on how to use it.
+This github page is a *temporary platform* while a fully fledged website is under development; please read the instructions below on how to use it.
 You will require a github account to list new tasks.